stimulsoft/Samples-Dashboards.JS-for-Node.js/Loading a Dashboard and Saving a Dashboard/README.md

 # Loading a Dashboard and Saving a Dashboard

-This example illustrates loading of the dashboard, and storing to the file.
+This example illustrates loading of the dashboard, and saving to the file.

 ### Installation and running
 Use npm to install requred modules: